Official Title of Major: Skilled Professional Trades Management (A.A.S.)

 Areas of Concentration: This degree requires that students choose a concentration in one of two areas.
 A concentration is a structured plan of study within a degree program.
 The number of credit hours and particular course requirements for a concentration may vary, as listed below.
 To achieve a concentration, students must receive credit for every course requirement listed under that concentration.

-1. Small Business Management (See Records for code)
+1. Small Business Management (AAS.TRADES.SM-BUS)

 Provides comprehensive skills necessary for a successful and satisfying business career.
 Exposes students to all aspects of today’s rapidly changing and technologically challenging business environment.
 Prepares students for careers in the global economy.
 A program chosen from a core of courses considered essential for any business student and from a broad range of electives.
 Students are expected to select a four-course area of concentration that will permit them to enter a variety of business occupations.
 The groups of courses listed are examples of appropriate and logical selections in an area of concentration.
 Required courses cannot be used as area of concentration electives.